SeaOfNodes/Simple/chapter03/README.md

 box.
 We show the edge from each variable in the symbol table to the defining Node in the graph.

+The ScopeNode is neither a Data Node nor a Control Node; it really is a utility for maintaining symbol tables, name lookups, plays a crucial role in deciding where Phi nodes are required.
+Representing it as a Node allows us to leverage the Sea of Nodes def-use architecture to maintain liveness of values in scope.

+A ScopeNode has no outputs.

 ## Demonstration